chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 My career began at Jinji Network Technology, where I built a solid foundation in frontend development using React and also gained my first experience in cross-platform mobile development with React Native.

 From there, I moved to Blitz Interactive Entertainment, I took on more responsibility.
 A key project was building a instant messaging system.
-This was where I deepened my backend skills with Spring Boot.
+This was where I gained backend experience with Spring Boot.

 In my most recent role as a Senior Frontend Developer at Toyou Feiji, I took on a leadership role.
 I led the technical architecture of the storage management platform redesign using Vue.js and TypeScript, improving system scalability and maintainability.
 I also focused on optimizing the developer workflow, by migrating to Vite to achieve over 60% faster build times.
 I had the opportunity to mentor three junior developers.